jaateixeira/ScrapLogGit2Net/README.md

 Tool was first developed by Jose Apolinário Teixeira during his doctoral studies.

 See Teixeira, J., Robles, G., & González-Barahona, J. M. (2015).
-Lessons learned from applying social network analysis on an industrial Free/Libre/Open Source Software ecosystem.
-Journal of Internet Services and Applications, 6, 1-27. for more information. publicly available in open-acess as in  [https://jisajournal.springeropen.com/articles/10.1186/s13174-015-0028-2]([https://jisajournal.springeropen.com/articles/10.1186/s13174-015-0028-2]).
+Lessons learned from applying social network analysis on an industrial Free/Libre/Open Source Software ecosystem. *Journal of Internet Services and Applications*, 6, 1-27. for more information. publicly available in open-acess as in  [https://jisajournal.springeropen.com/articles/10.1186/s13174-015-0028-2]([https://jisajournal.springeropen.com/articles/10.1186/s13174-015-0028-2]).